Easy South African Chicken Stew

 Simmer Til It’s Done

-After about 20-25 minutes you should be able to slide a fork through the potatoes.
-At this point you can remove the bay leaf and add the crushed tomatoes, sugar, salt and pepper.
+At this point you can remove the bay leaf and add the crushed tomatoes, sugar (or date paste), salt and pepper.
 Tomatoes prevent potatoes from cooking, so make sure your spuds aren’t hard when you do this last step.

 Don’t Forget A Side Of Rice!